nod-ai/SHARK-TestSuite/alt_e2eshark/README.md

  The target backend can be any IREE supported backend: llvm-cpu, amd-aie etc.

 ## Contents
  The contents are as below.
-Substitute 'Framework' by one of: pytorch, tensoflow, onnx
- - requirements.txt : 'pip install -r requirements.txt' to install needed additional
-                       packages not already in your venv or conda.
-If you have a venv or conda environment for building torch mlir or iree, you can install this on top of that.
-Also, peridically, run this step to keep packages current.
-                       Sometimes you may need to force installation: 'pip install --force -r requirements.txt'
+ - quick_requirements.txt : `pip install -r quick_requirements.txt` to install packages for getting started immediately.
+This is mostly useful if you aren't trying to test local builds of IREE or torch-mlir.
- - run.py : Run 'python run.py --help' to learn about the script.
-This is the script to run a specific test, all tests in a framework, all frameworks as per choice of a user
+ - run.py : Run `python run.py --help` to learn about the script.
+This is the script to run tests.
- - Framework/operators: This has operator level tests.
-Example: pytorch/operators/conv2d
- - Framework/combinations: This has small tests testing combination of operators such as pytorch/combinations/mlp testing a multi-layer perceptron which has torch.linear followed by torch.relu and optionally repeated a few times
- - Framework/models: This has full model test.
-Since this is full model test, you may need necesary permsisions to download a model such as for llama2 you will need hugging face token.
-You can either run 'huggingface-cli login' and enter the HF token before launching the run.py or set an environment variable named HF_TOKEN or provide it as "HF_TOKEN='token' python run.py 'options'"
- - gold/passed.txt : This has list of tests that are passing as of today.
-If your check-in increases passing tests, please update this.
-After your changes in torch MLIR or IREE, run all the tests upto inference and make sure that your are passing at least at the level of gold/passed.txt

  The logs are created as .log files in the test-run sub directory.
 Examine the logs to find and fix cause of any failure.
 You can specify -r 'your dir name' to the run.py to name your test run directory